brandon-vo/valorant-stats/README.md

 - [ ] Add Replication Mode

 This is my first Discord bot project build.
 Created by Brandon Vo.
+Currently in the process of being verified by Discord.
 Retrieves data from https://tracker.gg/valorant
 Built with Discord.js, uses MongoDB database to store users